 Although the possibilities of different set/rep schemes are endless, the basic guidelines of using the 2-6 rep range for main lifts and 8-12 for assistance work, while hitting the shoulders 2-3 times a week, should reap massive benefits for most lifters.

 Many people are confused about the anatomy of the chest muscles, otherwise known as pecs.
-And this is because they’re not exactly sure whether it would be one big muscle, or a muscle group that has separate sections: upper, middle and lower.
+And this is because they’re not exactly sure whether it is one big muscle, or a muscle group that has separate sections: upper, middle and lower.